shamdasani/SafeFront/README.md

   SafeFront Disaster Management Platform
 </h1>

-Rohit, Matt, and Varun -- follow the below to get the project running locally:
+Rohit, Matt, and Varun -- follow the below to get the project running locally.
+Gatsby is the framework we are using on top of React to make everything faster and easier.

 ## 🚀 Quick start